The London Gazette: History

 The London Gazette was first published as The Oxford Gazette on 7 November 1665.
 Charles II and the Royal Court had moved to Oxford to escape the Great Plague of London, and courtiers were unwilling to touch London newspapers for fear of contagion.
 The Gazette was "Published by Authority" by Henry Muddiman, and its first publication is noted by Samuel Pepys in his diary.
 The King returned to London as the plague dissipated, and the Gazette moved too, with the first issue of The London Gazette (labelled No. 24) being published on 5 February 1666.
 The Gazette was not a newspaper in the modern sense: it was sent by post to subscribers, not printed for sale to the general public.

-His Majesty's Stationery Office took over the publication of the Gazette in 1889.
-Publication of the Gazette was transferred to the private sector in 2006, under government supervision, when HMSO was sold and renamed The Stationery Office.
-All content is available under the Open Government Licence v3.0, except where otherwise stated.
+His Majesty's Stationery Office took over the publication of The London Gazette in 1889.
+Publication was transferred to the private sector in 2006, under government supervision, when HMSO was sold and renamed The Stationery Office.

-Digitisation, and online hosting, of the archive of London Gazette back-issues commenced at the start of the 21st Century, and Gazettes-Online went live on 28 January 2003.
-From 2014 onwards, it was only available online.
+Digitisation, and online hosting, of the archive of The London Gazette back-issues commenced at the start of the 21st Century, and Gazettes-Online went live on 28 January 2003.
+Since 2014 onwards, The Gazette is only available online.

 Dates before 1 January 1752

+Illustration from The Strand Magazine, Volume 26 (1903), issue 151, p.
+88, originally captioned "Messrs.
+Harrison and Sons' printing works in St. Martin's Lane, where the 'London Gazette' has been printed for one hundred and thirty years."